 - It fits on my counter under the cabinets.

 - The base and basket are dishwasher-safe.
-(I usually only have room to fit one piece on the top rack.)
+(But I usually only have room to fit one piece on the top rack.)

-- It can be connected to Amazon Echo or Google Home which is super convenient if you use these devices.
+- It can be connected to Amazon Echo or Google Home, which is super convenient if you use these devices.
 I simply tell Alexa the temperature and time!
 You don't have to use this feature.
 And it may be considered a negative feature if you're not a fan of smart appliances.

 Olive Oil Mister

-I use an olive oil mister to spritz breaded items so they crisp up nicely.
-I also use it to coat vegetables with olive oil before roasting, this is my go-to bottle.
+When it's time to coat vegetables with olive oil before roasting, this is my go-to bottle.
 It's much more efficient than measuring out a Tablespoon and trying to make sure every veggie gets a hit!

 Air Fryer Cookbooks

 If you're new to the air fryer game, or if you are gifting one, a cookbook is always appreciated.
-Two of my favorite air fryer authors have cookbooks and you can always trust that America's Test Kitchen has great recipes and tips.
+You can always trust that America's Test Kitchen has great recipes and tips.
 I'm also a big fan of Skinnytaste recipes.

 Do you have a favorite air fryer accessory?
 Let us know in the comments!